hsemple/QGIS_Tutorials/source/attribute_spatial.rst

 **Section 1 (10 pts)**

-* Answers to the questions in Section 1 under "Performing Attribute Queries to Answer the Questions ..." and under "Rates Calculation".
+* Answers to the questions in the section named "Performing Attribute Queries".
+* The Covid19 Rates map for Michigan.

 **Section 2 (10 pts)**